collocations.org

 dry

-VERB + HEAT
+VERB + heat

 turn up

-lower, reduce, turn down | remove sth from, take sth off
+remove sth from, take sth off

 Bring to the boil slowly, then remove from the heat.